MaxOrtGit/Uncrop-Scripts/README.md

 7. go to menu bar and click Workspace > Scripts > VariablePan

-If you have any questions don't be scared to msg or email me.
+If you have any questions or make anything don't be scared to msg or email me.
 My email is maxrort@gmail.com